Evening Primrose Oil

 Menopause-associated vasomotor symptoms/premenstrual syndrome

-A number of reviews and randomized clinical trials found no evidence of benefit with evening primrose oil use for menopausal vasomotor symptoms or premenstrual syndrome.19, 20, 21, 22, 23, 24, 25 In 2004, the North American Menopause Society did not support the use of evening primrose oil for menopausal vasomotor symptoms given the lack of efficacy data, but this has not been recently reviewed.26 The Society of Obstetricians and Gynaecologists of Canada revised clinical practice guidelines (2014) on managing menopause do not recommend evening primrose oil for reducing menopausal symptoms based on a lack of evidence to support clinical benefit.71 A 2013 randomized, double-blind, placebo-controlled trial in 56 menopausal treatment-naïve Iranian women (with at least 4 hot flashes a day) documented significant changes from baseline for hot flash severity, but not in their frequency or duration, in those randomized to receive 1,000 mg/day evening primrose oil extract for 6 weeks.
+A number of reviews and randomized clinical trials found no evidence of benefit with evening primrose oil use for menopausal vasomotor symptoms or premenstrual syndrome.(19, 20, 21, 22, 23, 24, 25) In 2004, the North American Menopause Society did not support the use of evening primrose oil for menopausal vasomotor symptoms given the lack of efficacy data, but this has not been recently reviewed.(26) The Society of Obstetricians and Gynaecologists of Canada's revised clinical practice guidelines (2021) on managing menopausal vasomotor symptoms do not recommend evening primrose oil based on a lack of evidence to support clinical benefit.(71) A 2013 randomized, double-blind, placebo-controlled trial in 56 menopausal treatment-naïve Iranian women (with at least 4 hot flashes a day) documented significant changes from baseline for hot flash severity, but not in their frequency or duration, in those randomized to receive 1,000 mg/day evening primrose oil extract for 6 weeks.
 Additionally, 3 Hot Flash Related Daily Interference Scale subscores improved significantly: social activity, relations with others, and sexuality.
-Mild self-limiting nausea was reported in 2 women in the intervention group.68
+Mild self-limiting nausea was reported in 2 women in the intervention group.(68) The North American Menopause Society position statement for nonhormonal management of menopause-associated vasomotor symptoms (2015) notes that evening primrose oil is ineffective for hot flashes based on the single trial identified (Level II).(72)

 Myalgic encephalomyelitis (chronic fatigue syndrome)